DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v8/README.md

 The main issue identified in Version 7 was not the analysis logic,
 but how the data was generated.

-Each question was evaluating multiple dimensions simultaneously:
+Each question evaluated multiple dimensions simultaneously:

 - Tags (capabilities and limitations)
 - Context